 Note: Exceptions to these criteria may be made where there is university specific activity.

 View our 2023 Eligibility Guide for Applicants for details about the eligibility criteria for 2023 entry, and how it was verified.
 An updated guide will be made available before applications open for 2024 entry, in September 2023.

 Our Foundation Year courses are free of charge and there are no course fees.
 All tuition and accommodation are provided free of charge.
 Students admitted to the Foundation Year courses will also receive a bursary for other living costs.

 Fees and Funding for your undergraduate course

-If you continue to study at Oxford by progressing to a degree course you will need to pay the course fees and cover your living costs, for more information about undergraduate fees and funding please see your course pages or the fees and funding webpages.
+If you continue to study at Oxford by progressing to a degree course you will need to pay the course fees and cover your living costs.
+Visit your course pages or the fees and funding webpages for more information about undergraduate fees and funding.

 Course data from Discover Uni provides applicants with statistics about undergraduate life at Oxford.
 But there is so much more to an Oxford degree that the numbers can’t convey.